yangyzoey/3dtiles/README.md

 WHERE ST_IsValid(polygon) = false
 ```

-### 2. Create tile in the Postgres
+### 2. Create tile in the Postgres.
+Run the webservice and download the tile on Cesium.
 $ python tile_creator.py

-### 3. Run the webservice and download the tile on Cesium.
 $ python server.py

-Now connect with a webbrowser to the service running on your own laptop: http://127.0.0.1:5000

-Note:
+#### Note:
 You can also add your dataset theme and change parameters in the input.json file.
 Then specfy the dataset theme in tile_creator.py

+Now connect with a webbrowser to the service running on your own laptop: http://127.0.0.1:5000

 // Continue..